RuslanKovalyov/AGILib/README.md

 The examples/ directory is our 'show and tell' stage.
 It hosts scripts showcasing the library's usage in real-world scenarios, giving you a practical sense of what the library can achieve.

 Legal and User Guide
-Finally, we have the LICENSE and `README
+Finally, we have the LICENSE and README

+'
 #3 Guidelines for Developing an Intuitive and User-Friendly AGI Library.

     * Consistent API: Aim to provide a consistent and intuitive API across all modules of the library.
 Each component should have predictable behavior, making the library easy to learn and use.